dgkirkwood/teleport-terraform-quickstart/targets/machine_id/aws_ansible/README.md

 Please note the following pre-requisites for using this repository:
 - A working, accessible Teleport cluster.
 You will need your proxy address as an input to this code.
 - Network connectivity between these EC2 instances and the mentioned Teleport proxy.
 The security groups in this repository allow all egress out of the created VPC.
 - EC2 Join configured for your Teleport cluster.
-See instructions [here](https://goteleport.com/docs/setup/guides/joining-nodes-aws-ec2/)
+See instructions [here](https://goteleport.com/docs/setup/guides/joining-nodes-aws-ec2/).
 - A Machine ID join token.
-This will be created on your Auth cluster using a command such as `tctl bots add ansible --roles=access --logins=ubuntu`
+This can be created on your Auth cluster using the following command: `tctl bots add ansible --roles=access --logins=ubuntu`
 - An existing Packer build for the Teleport target Linux machine.
 Please see the `targets/ssh/aws-ec2join` directory and follow the Packer instructions.
 - The Terraform binary on your local machine, or on a machine where you can perform the automated builds.
 Tested using Terraform v1.2.4
 - AWS Credentials.
-Any of the accepted credential types for automated provisioning on AWS.
+Any of the accepted credential types for automated provisioning on AWS will do.
 Examples can be found [here](https://registry.terraform.io/providers/hashicorp/aws/latest/docs).

 ## How to use this repository

 ### Terraform Build
-Terraform is used to create one or more target machines using the image from your Packer Build steps.
+Terraform is used to create one Ansible control node and two target machines using the image from your Packer Build steps.
 You can take a look at the .tf files in this repository to understand what will be built.
 This is by no means a best-practice deployment, more one that will get you started quickly.
 Please note the Packer build must have completed succesfully before your Terraform build can begin.

 1. Navigate to the `/targets/machine_id/aws_ansible` directory
 2. Open the `variables.tf` file and inspect the required variables for this build.